ibm-cloud-docs/loadbalancer-service/external-resources.md

 {:important: .important}
 {:download: .download}

-# Other Resources for IBM Cloud Load Balancer
+# Other resources for IBM Cloud Load Balancer
 {: #other-resources-for-ibm-cloud-load-balancer}

 These resources are created by IBM© and some of our partners and customers.